Ant89ne/ant89ne.github.io/docs/about.markdown

 <div style="text-align: justify">

-My researches are mainly based on **image processing and machine/deep learning**.
+My researches are mainly based on <b>image processing and machine/deep learning</b>.
 I am used to adapt my knowledge in the field to any domain after learning its specificities.
 The range of applications of my work is wide : video games when I was in engineering school, micro-doppler radar wave signal analysis in TNO (Netherlands), medical images in CREATIS (France) and now remote sensing images in LISTIC Lab (France).
 After figuring out the specificities, limitations and constraints, I adapt my methodologies to the data, expectations and objectives.
 Here are some keywords describing the methodologies I set in place: Domain Adaptation, Multi-Modality, Conditionned Networks, Modality Translation and Self-Explainable Networks.

 </div>